 One of the ways specialists classify mesothelioma is by the cell type of the tumor.
 Cell type is highly important because it plays a key role in determining the course of treatment and a patient’s prognosis.
 Specialists further divide these 3 types into various subtypes, each with its own unique characteristics.

 The 3 Mesothelioma Cell Types

-- Epithelioid.
-Mesothelioma tumors made up of epithelioid cells are the most treatable.
+Epithelioid: Mesothelioma tumors made up of epithelioid cells are the most treatable.
 Patients with this cell type have the best prognosis.
 It’s the most common cell type.
+Learn More >

-- Sarcomatoid.
-The least common cell type, sarcomatoid mesothelioma has less treatment options than other cell types.
+Sarcomatoid: The least common cell type, sarcomatoid mesothelioma has less treatment options than other cell types.
 Patients diagnosed with this cell type have the least favorable prognosis.
+Learn More >

-- Biphasic (mixed).
-Mesothelioma tumors made up of both epithelioid and sarcomatoid cells are called biphasic.
+Biphasic (mixed): Mesothelioma tumors made up of both epithelioid and sarcomatoid cells are called biphasic.
 Tumors with more epithelioid cells than sarcomatoid cells are more treatable and carry a better prognosis.
+Learn More >

 Talk to an expert from our Patient Help Team to find the right doctor for your cell type.

 The cell type of a mesothelioma tumor plays a key role in how a doctor develops a treatment plan.
 If a patient’s imaging tests show a tumor mass or fluid build up that may point to mesothelioma, the doctor takes a tissue or fluid sample of the area and sends it to the lab for testing.
 A pathologist then examines the sample under a microscope to confirm whether or not the patient has mesothelioma.